-- There are some important do's and don'ts of caregiving that will help me navigate future challenges
+- There are some important do's and don'ts of caregiving that will help your navigate future challenges.

-- Using humor, practicing self-care and staying informed will help me in my journey of caregiving
+- Using humor, practicing self-care and staying informed will help you in your journey of caregiving.

-- Trying to go at caregiving alone can lead me to the point of burnout.
-I'll accept help with I need it!
+- Trying to go at caregiving alone can lead you to the point of burnout.

 eing a caregiver for a loved one can be both rewarding and challenging.
 As you navigate this journey, there are some things you should and should not do to help you along the way.
 Here are the Do's and Don'ts of Caregiving: